ace-compiler/ace-compiler.github.io/index.md

 # Evaluate ACE

 We evaluated ACE with ResNet, a typical DNN network for image recognition.
 The test suite is CIFAR.
 Pre-trained models like ResNet20/32/44/56, were directly downloaded from GitHUB.
 ResNet110 is trained from scratch with CIFAR training set.
+The experiments were done in a Docker container (version 25.0.1) on a Linux server (Ubuntu Linux 20.04 LTS) with an Intel Xeon Platinum 8369B CPU @2.70GHz and 512 GB memory.

 Compile time is measured on different size of ResNet model:

 <p align="center"><img src="assets/ace-ct-perf.png" width="50%"></p>

-Runtime performance to infer 1 image with single thread and compared with ICML'22 FHE-MP-CNN:
+Runtime performance to infer 1 image with single thread (left bar) and compared with ICML'22 FHE-MP-CNN (right bar) https://github.com/snu-ccl/FHE-MP-CNN:

 <p align="center"><img align="center" src="assets/ace-rt-perf.png" width="50%"></p>

-Runtime memory consumption to infer 1 image with single thread and compared witn ICML'22 FHE-MP-CNN:
+Runtime memory consumption to infer 1 image with single thread (left bar) and compared witn ICML'22 FHE-MP-CNN (righr bar):

 <p align="center"><img src="assets/ace-rt-mem.png" width="50%"></p>